chenlabUIUC/simulatedLPTEM/README.md

 (Matlab version: R2019a)
 1. go to "/functions" and extract "eigen.zip" to "functions/eigen/"
 2. open Matlab and redirect to "/functions".
-3. use Matlab to compile 3 cpp/c files in "/functions" by commands:
+3. use Matlab to compile 3 cpp/c files in "/functions" by typing commands:
-   mex Inpolygon.c
+   mex InPolygon.c
-   mex rasterization.cpp
+   mex rasterization_mex.cpp
-   mex ray_tracing.cpp
+   mex ray_tracing_mex.cpp
-   (if you don't have a compiler in matlab, go to add-ons, search and install "MinGw")
+   (if you don't have a compiler in Matlab, go to Add-Ons, search and install "MinGW-w64 C/C++ compiler")

 To run the program:
 1. open "simulation.mlapp" in Matlab